frees-io/freestyle/docs/src/main/tut/docs/rpc/README.md

 Now, we need to implicitly provide two things:

 * A runtime interpreter of our `ServiceHandler` tied to a specific type.
-In our case, we'll use `scala.concurrent.Future`.
+In our case, we'll use `cats.effects.IO`.
 * A Natural Transformation implicit evidence of `GrpcServer.Op ~> F` where `F` would be your target monad.
-In our example, the implicit evidence would be: `GrpcServer.Op ~> Future`.
+In our example, the implicit evidence would be: `GrpcServer.Op ~> IO`.
 We have to consider few things to tackle this:
 	* First of all, we need to decide on the rpc port where the server will bootstrap.
 	* Then, we need to register the set of configurations we want to add to our [gRPC] server, like our `Greeter` service.
 All these configurations are aggregated in a `List[GrpcConfig]`.
 Later on, an internal builder will build the final server based on this list.
 The full available list of settings are exposed in [this file](https://github.com/frees-io/freestyle-rpc/blob/master/rpc/src/main/scala/server/GrpcConfig.scala).
 	* Finally, we need to compose: